-A long-blooming shrub with dense clusters of fragrant flowers, butterfly bush attracts butterflies and hummingbirds.
+A long-blooming shrub or woody perennial with dense clusters of fragrant flowers, butterfly bush attracts butterflies and hummingbirds.
 Often considered a sub-shrub because it dies back to the ground.
 A great addition to sunny borders and dry open gardens.

 - Zone 5

 Tree & Plant Care